ORNL/briar-api/README.md

 5. Build the protobuf stubs: `./build-proto-stubs.sh`
    1. May need to make the script executable : `chmod +x ./build-proto-stubs.sh`
 6. Set the environment variables for BRIAR: `./briar_env.sh`
-7. Install the python files: ` python setup.py install`
+7. Install the python files: ` pip install -e .`